 An ACH Aggregator, or payment facilitator (PayFac), allows one master merchant to easily accept payments from the end customer.
 Historically, payment aggregators have been focused on helping merchants process credit-card transactions.
 But these days, ACH transactions are becoming increasingly common in the aggregation space as merchants want the ability to process check payments electronically.

-There are two primary types of payment aggregators: First, the “super aggregators,” namely PayPal and Stripe.
+There are two primary types of payment aggregators: First, the “super aggregators,” PayPal and Stripe certainly qualify.
 Both of these providers could very quickly enable Bob to accept credit card payments.
 He would simply need to create an account with one of those companies and integrate the provided credentials into his online storefront shopping-cart solution.
 This option is appealing to business owners because it’s fast — users can typically begin processing payments the same day.

 The second type of aggregator is the SaaS model that includes a payments component.
 Freshbooks, a SaaS-based accounting app for small businesses, for example, provides a platform that also offers the ability to collect invoice payments.
 In this case, Bob could simply elect to use this service, and Freshbooks would enable his merchant payment account almost instantly.

 There are pros and cons to both payment aggregation models.
 Until recently, credit cards have been the overwhelmingly popular payment option for electronic transactions.
 There are various reasons why — chief among them is the fact that the merchant can authorize a transaction at the point of sale, thus guaranteeing the payment will be funded.